auroraGPT-ANL/inference-gateway/docs/index.md

 # FIRST

 Welcome to the documentation for the **Federated Inference Resource Scheduling Toolkit (FIRST)**.
-FIRST enables LLM inference as a service across distributed HPC clusters through an OpenAI-compatible API.
+FIRST enables AI Model inference as a service across distributed HPC clusters through an OpenAI-compatible API.

 ## What is FIRST?

-FIRST (Federated Inference Resource Scheduling Toolkit) is a system that allows secure, remote execution of Large Language Models through an OpenAI-compatible API.
+FIRST (Federated Inference Resource Scheduling Toolkit) is a system that allows secure, remote execution of Inference on AI Models through an OpenAI-compatible API.
 It validates and authorizes inference requests to scientific computing clusters using Globus Auth and Globus Compute.

 ## System Architecture